Luge at the 2010 Winter Olympics: Fatality

 During a 14 February 2010 interview with Yahoo!
 Sports, FIL Secretary-General Svein Romstad stated that the federation considered cancelling the luge competition in the wake of Kumaritashvili's death two days earlier.
 Romstad stated that "[Kumaritashvili] ... made a mistake" on the crash, but also stated that "...any fatality is unnacceptable".
 Additionally, Romstad stated that the start houses were moved to their current locations "... mostly for an emotional reason".
 Because of Kumaritashvili's death, the FIL worked with the organizing committee for the 2014 Winter Olympics in Sochi over making the Sliding Center Sanki in Rzhanaya Polyana slower.

 Despite the changes, and celebrations by the victorious athletes, Kumaritashvili's death overshadowed the race.
 Some athletes who participated in the competition said they were scared during their runs, and welcomed the track changes.
 Others criticized the changes as having given an advantage to stronger starters like the German participants, as opposed to weaker starters who would have benefited from having a longer course.
 Argentina's Ruben Gonzalez said, "God blessed the Germans today."

 However, media reports mentioned the changes positively after a doubles team, Austria's Tobias and Markus Schiegl, crashed in the same turn where Kumaritashvili was killed.
 Both of them emerged unhurt.

 On 18 February 2010, FIL President Josef Fendt issued the following statement:

 "At the conclusion of the luge competition at the Vancouver 2010 Olympic Games, our thoughts are with the family of Nodar Kumaritashvili.
 We again offer our heartfelt condolences to them, to his friends and to the entire Georgian Luge Federation.
 Nodar Kumaritashvili will forever stay in the hearts of all the members of the Luge family.

 This has also been a difficult time for the Olympic athletes who competed in these Games.
 Their solidarity and sportsmanship was a tribute to the friend we lost.
 The International Luge Federation is touched by the outpouring of compassion and sympathy from people around the world.
 We will leave Whistler determined to do all we can to prevent a recurrence of this tragic event."

 During the ten actual competitive runs (four men single, four women single, and two doubles), there was only one crash which was Romania's Mihaela Chiras during the second run of the women's singles event.
 12,000 spectators attended each of the five days of luge competition.

 On 23 March 2010, FIL President Fendt, VANOC President John Furlong, 2010 men's singles gold medalist Felix Loch of Germany visited Kumaritashvili's grave in his hometown of Bakuriani to pay respects as part of tradition in the Georgian Orthodox Church.

-The FIL published their reports in regards to Kumaritashvili's death following the FIL Commissions Meeting in St. Leonhard, Austria (near Salzburg) for both sport and technical commissions on 9–11 April 2010.
+The FIL published their reports in regards to Kumaritashvili's death following the FIL Commissions Meeting in St. Leonhard, in Graz, Austria, for both sport and technical commissions on 9–11 April 2010.
 This report was prepared by Romstad and Claire DelNegro, Vice-President Sport Artificial Track, who is from the United States.